jimken123/soda/steps/StructuredData/FromXmlArray.md

 ---
 title: FromXmlArray Step | Structured Data Connector Documentation
 sidebar_label: FromXmlArray
 description: Extracts entities from a Xml stream containing an array of entities..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, StructuredData]
 hide_title: true
 hide_table_of_contents: true